brodo/kubectl-k6/Readme.md

 import data from './data.json' with { type: 'json' };
  ```

-k6 itself does not support TypeScript, but k6k8s transpiles TypeScript to JavaScript in the bundling step.
+k6 itself does not support TypeScript, but this plugin transpiles TypeScript to JavaScript in the bundling step.

 ### Template Variables